japgiraldo/pre-and-post-image-processing-for-flocs/README.md

 Pre- and Post-processing floc images   You will find for MATLAB codes to process your images.
 Pre-processing: CroppingImages
-Post-processing: FlocCounter, PlotFlocCounterML_interactions, ContourOverlayImage
+Post-processing: FlocCounter, PlotFlocCounterML_interactions, ContourOverlayImage, Code Descriptions
-Code Descriptions
+# Code Descriptions
 CroppingImages: This code crops the batch images.
 FlocCounter: This code counts flocs using batch images.
 PlotFlocCounterML_interactions: This code shows the evolution of each training.